rizky-drakos/ahus/README.md

 Notes:

-* The prime purpose is to study how the algorithm works, it is absolute not optimized enough for running with any real datasets.
+* The prime purpose is to study how the algorithm works, it is absolutely not optimized enough for running with any real datasets.

 * Make sure you have __docopt__ available on your machine (just a Python packge which helps parsing CLI arguments easily).